 - 2 litres water top up more if needed

-- 50g dried longan (龙眼干)
+- 15 dried longan (龙眼干)

-- 100g (about 30) ginkgo (gingko) nuts (白果) use either canned or vacuum-packed type
+- 15 ginkgo nuts (白果) use either canned or vacuum-packed type; see cooking note

-- 120g rock sugar (冰糖) to taste
+- 50g rock sugar (冰糖) to taste

-- If you are using raw gingko nuts, gently crack open the shells with a mortar and pestle, insert a toothpick to flick out the dirt in the centre of the nut before adding to the pot.
+- If you wish to use raw gingko nuts, gently crack open the shells with a mortar and pestle, insert a toothpick to flick out the dirt in the centre of the nut before adding to the pot.

-- You can substitute gingko nuts with lotus nuts, or use a combination of both.
+- You can substitute gingko nuts with lotus nuts (莲子), or use a combination of both.